-Disposable face shields will need to be thrown out after use and a new face shield used at the next station.
+If you use disposable face shields they will need to be thrown out after use and a new face shield used at the next station.

 The FDHRC[TM] recommends that Candidates bring only the items on the list above to the exam site.
 A storage area will be provided for any personal items; however, the FDHRC[TM] is not responsible for any lost or stolen items.